nabakolu/4x-Games-Victoria-3-Multiplayer-Mod/README.md

 #### Character Templates ####
 - Sweden: Oscar Bernadotte's culture changed from French to Swedish

+### Country Ranks ###
+- Migration attraction buffs and debuffs removed from all country ranks
+- Prestige average threshold for Major Powers reduced from 2.5 down to 2

 #### Defines ####
 - NGame: Number of autosaves increased from 5 to 12
 - NDiplomacy: Abandon support relations impact reduced from 50 to 0